 Quite unfortunately, there is no shortage of people who claim to be experts in digital strategy, the web, and social media.
 How do you choose the best one for your conference, meeting, or virtual event?
 The best way is to ask some questions – here are ten to get you started

 A tough question, but if the answer is read all of my books, review my (published) national research, and here are example consulting clients, then the person is probably an expert.
 If the clients are just “speaking” clients, then they probably don’t have much depth.
-(Feel free to read all eight of my books: they are designed for professionals, associations/not-for-profits, and businesses.
+(Feel free to read all eight of my books and my published research: all are aimed at service or knowledge-based organizations.
 I’d be happy to share my list of digital consulting clients as well.)

 There are no shortage of “instant” digital or social media experts.
 While they may be great salespeople, they certainly aren’t who you want in front of your audience.
 They don’t have the depth, since expertise can only be learned over time.
 (I started in this field in 1994, by putting several major market newspapers online, and have worked on 100+ projects since.)